 After completing this unit, you’ll be able to:

-- Understand why campaigns are so important in V4S.
+- Explain why campaigns are important in Volunteers for Salesforce (V4S).

 - Create a volunteer campaign for a fundraising event.

 Volunteers for Salesforce (V4S) can help with any volunteer management need.
 At the (fictional) nonprofit No More Homelessness (NMH), the immediate need is to recruit and track volunteers for its biggest fundraising event of the year.